 Although, in some states, your separation agreement before a divorce begins will not replace an agreement to divide your property and debts made during your divorce, it is a good precedent.

-To schedule an appointment with a men’s divorce lawyer for additional marriage separation advice, please contact Cordell & Cordell.
+To schedule an appointment with a men’s divorce lawyer for additional marriage separation tips, please contact Cordell & Cordell.

 Read Related Article: “Legal Separation Advice: What To Do During A Separation“